Car Loans vs Salary Sacrificing: What's the Difference?

 How are novated leases different to car loans?

-Car loans are different to novated leases in that they just cut out the middle man.
-Rather than having your employer pay for the loan and deduct it from your salary before it hits your bank account, you pay a lender directly for a loan.
+Car loans are different from novated leases in that they cut out the middleman.
+Rather than having your employer pay for the loan and deduct it from your salary before it hits your bank account, you pay a lender directly for a car loan.

 Car loans don’t have the tax benefits that novated leases do, and you also have to pay your car’s running costs separately.
-If that’s the case, you may be thinking, why would someone pick a car loan over salary sacrificing?
+If that’s the case, you may be wondering why someone would choose a car loan over salary sacrificing.

 As we’ll get into below, novated leases have some distinct pros and cons that you need to consider.